setcd-io/connectrpc/README.md

-# ConnectRPC Bindings for Etcd Server / Client
+# Protobuf Bindings using ConnectRPC for Etcd Client/Server

 The following repository contains generated protobuf files for Etcd Server using ConnectRPC.